nsrau/azure-docs.it-it/articles/azure-functions/functions-develop-vs.md

 ## <a name="publish-to-azure"></a>Pubblicazione in Azure

-Quando si esegue la pubblicazione da Visual Studio, viene usato uno dei due metodi di distribuzione seguenti:
+Quando si esegue la pubblicazione da Visual Studio, viene utilizzato uno dei due metodi di distribuzione:When publishing from Visual Studio, one of two deployment methods are used:

-* [Distribuzione Web](functions-deployment-technologies.md#web-deploy-msdeploy): esegue il pacchetto e distribuisce le app di Windows in qualsiasi server IIS.
+* [Distribuzione Web:](functions-deployment-technologies.md#web-deploy-msdeploy)crea pacchetti e distribuisce app di Windows in qualsiasi server IIS.
-* Distribuzione [zip con esecuzione da pacchetto abilitata](functions-deployment-technologies.md#zip-deploy): consigliato per le distribuzioni di funzioni di Azure.
+* [Distribuzione zip con Run-From-Package abilitato:](functions-deployment-technologies.md#zip-deploy)consigliato per le distribuzioni di Funzioni di Azure.zip Deploy with Run-From-Package enabled : recommended for Azure Functions deployments.

-Usare la procedura seguente per pubblicare il progetto in un'app per le funzioni in Azure.
+Usare i passaggi seguenti per pubblicare il progetto in un'app per le funzioni in Azure.Use the following steps to publish your project to a function app in Azure.

 [!INCLUDE [Publish the project to Azure](../../includes/functions-vstools-publish.md)]